elliotjonesdev/gener8gym/README.md

 ## UX

 ### Project Goals
-The primary goal of GENER8 GYM is to provide a clean and easy to navigate user experience for users interested in joining the local GENER8 gym.
-The target audience of GENER* GYM is 22 - 30 year old male and females who have an interest in keeping fit in a modern and friendly environment.
-The user will be able to find out class information, contact an connect with the gym using social links and a contact form.
+The primary goal of the GENER8 GYM website is to attract those interested in joining a gym who are looking for motivation, choice and to be part of a fitness community.
+The target audience of GENER8 GYM is 22 - 30 year old male and females who have an interest in keeping fit in a modern and friendly environment, with a clean modern look to the website that is simple and intuitive to use.
+The user will be able to find out class information, contact and connect with the gym using social links and send an enquiry to the gym via a contact form.

 #### User Goals